jgerz-0/Medusa/docs/RBAC.md

 Every successful listing writes an additional `list_audit_log` entry so the system can attest to who inspected the logs and when.

+## OIDC Auto-Provisioning

+Medusa can now bootstrap and maintain OIDC principals directly from identity provider claims.
+The feature is gated behind the following settings (expressed as environment variables using the `MEDUSA_` prefix):

+- `OIDC_AUTO_PROVISION_ENABLED` – opt-in flag that enables the workflow.
+- `OIDC_AUTO_PROVISION_ALLOWED_ISSUERS` – list of trusted `iss` values that may trigger provisioning.
+Defaults to the configured validator issuer when empty.
+- `OIDC_AUTO_PROVISION_ALLOWED_ROLES` – explicit allow-list of Medusa roles that
+  can be synchronized.
+Any role outside this list results in a `403` to prevent privilege escalation.
+Defaults to the global role set when empty.
+- `OIDC_AUTO_PROVISION_CLAIM` – claim containing IdP groups (default `groups`).
+- `OIDC_AUTO_PROVISION_ROLE_MAP` – JSON object mapping IdP group names to Medusa roles.
+Example: `{"redteam": ["targets:read"], "ops": ["scan:enqueue"]}`.
+- `OIDC_AUTO_PROVISION_TTL_SECONDS` – optional lifetime for provisioned
+  credentials.
+When set, logins refresh the expiration timestamp so dormant accounts naturally age out.

+On successful validation the controller creates or updates `principal_credentials` rows with `source = 'oidc:auto'`.
+Provisioning and every subsequent role synchronization emit explicit audit log events that capture the issuer, assigned roles, and expiry changes.
+If the IdP ever removes a role, the next login updates Medusa to match and records a `sync_oidc_principal` audit trail.
+Conversely, if a subject is manually revoked the auto-provisioner will deny the login and note the revocation in the audit log—ensuring downstream automation cannot silently re-enable access.

 ## Operational Workflow